-₫ Import
+🕑 Import

-Projects can be re-imported to the iPhone after they have been copied onto a computer.
+Projects can be re-imported to the iPhone after they have been copied onto a computer for sharing or backup.
 This includes projects created on the Android version of Clino.

 To import a project from a computer to the iPhone, follow the steps below.